 Factors that affect capital gains tax calculation

-• The amount of capital gain
+- The amount of taxable income (including the capital gain amount)

 Most capital gains on property are long-term, for which the following tax rates apply.

-Long-term capital gains taxes, 2024:
+Long-term capital gains taxes, 2024 tax year (filed in 2025):

 For short-term capital gains for property held less than a year, the tax rate is the same as the seller’s ordinary income tax rates.
 These are between 10% and 37%.